Do I need to be a U.S. Citizen to use Carry?

 Other forms of lawful U.S. residency documentation

-What Documents Are Required?
+What Documents Are Required for International Citizens?

 To ensure compliance and verify eligibility, the following documentation is required:

-Proof of Legal Residency:
+Proof of U.S. Legal Status

-Proof of U.S. Residency:
+Proof of U.S. Residency

-Recent utility bill (dated within 60 days).
+a utility bill (dated within the last 60 days)

-Source of Funds Verification:
+Source of Funds Verification

 Are There Any Restrictions?
 While Carry strives to provide access to as many users as possible, there are certain restrictions: